Bethel Island: Governance

 The state created Swamplands Districts #1, 102, 107 and 183 in 1894 to raise money for maintaining the levees in the California Delta.
 These became part of Reclamation District (RD) 1619, which was created in 1915.
 The Bethel Island Municipal Improvement District (BIMID) was created from RD 1619 in 1960, and provides some of the same functions as a city government.
 BIMID currently provides levee maintenance and repairs, habitat mitigation, park services, as well as storm drain maintenance and repair.
 BIMID has five directors who are elected for four-year terms by registered voters living on Bethel Island.

 Residents rely on the Contra Costa Fire Protection District (CCFPD) for fire protection.
 The Contra Costa County Sheriff's Department provides police services.
 BIMID is responsible primarily for maintaining the levee around the island.
 They also have responsibilities for drainage and the park.

 BIMID owns 100 acres of land in the center of the island between Bethel Island Road and Piper Road.
 Appropriately 85 acres is used for sourcing sand to maintain the levee; plus approximately 15 acres used to plant new trees to mitigate for tree removal elsewhere on the island.
 The BIMID property on Stone Road consists of the District offices, a meeting room and a small equipment yard.

 Amenities

 The island is mostly below sea level, with a 14.9 mile perimeter levee.

 The area is home to approximately 3,700 people, with 1,300 residential houses on the island, plus four mobile home parks, 13 commercial marinas, a commercial business area and agricultural land.

 Education

-It is in the Oakley Union Elementary School District and the Liberty Union High School District.
+The island is served by the Oakley Union Elementary School District and the Liberty Union High School District.